 In order to break free from the ‘digital prison’, Hassan booked passage on a containership and spent five weeks travelling from Melbourne to Singapore—disconnected and essentially alone.
 In this space of isolation and reflection, he was able to reconnect with lost memories and interrogate the temporality of time.

 Uncontained is a personal exploration of this journey and a must-read for anyone who also feels the ongoing creep of the digital on their inner world.
+Available in bookstores in July.

 The Editorial Team